ansys/pyensight/doc/source/user_guide/object_api.rst

 Access to the global state of the EnSight session is stored in an ENS_GLOBALS singleton object accessed by:  :samp:`session.ensight.objs.core`.
 All other object instances can be accessed through attributes or methods on this object.
+For example, ENS_PART objects can be accessed via the PARTS property, ENS_VAR objects accessed via the VARIABLES property, etc.

 Attributes